For Professionals

 Fluid

-When you are in kidney failure, you will need to limit how much fluid you eat or drink each day.
-Limiting your fluids will help you feel better and stay healthier.
+When you are in kidney failure, you may need to limit your fluids to help you feel better and stay healthier.
 It can be challenging, but there are ways to do it.

-When on dialysis, you often do not urinate (pee) as much as you are used to, or at all.
+When on dialysis, you may not urinate (pee) as much as you used to.
 Dialysis removes extra fluid from your body, so eating and drinking too much fluid can cause fluid to build up between your dialysis treatments.
 Fluid retention (when too much fluid builds up in your body) can be dangerous and cause problems, including:

 • Swelling